Single Cooper pair transfer in stable and in exotic nuclei: The calculation of absolute cross sections

 Assuming that $\langle \beta |v_{bA}|\alpha \rangle \simeq \langle \beta |U_{\beta}|\alpha \rangle $ (i.e, assuming that the matrix element of the core--core interaction between the initial and final states is very similar to the matrix element of the real part of the optical potential), one obtains the final expression of the transfer potential in the \emph{post} representation,

-This last approximation seems reasonable when dealing with heavy ion reactions in which there is no charge transfer, but more care have to be exerted when dealing with reactions in which light ions are involved.
-To obtain the total pair transfer amplitude a sum of the contributions associated with each mean field state $j$ (weighted with the correspondent spectroscopic amplitude $B_j$) is to be carried out:
+This last approximation seems reasonable when dealing with heavy ion reactions in which there is no charge transfer, but more care has to be exerted when dealing with reactions in which light ions are involved.

-In Table \ref{Tab5} we show the single--particle active configurations and the corresponding two--nucleon spectroscopic amplitudes associated with each single--particle level for the reaction under discussion.